 The world nuclear situation is more dangerous than ever, as can be seen by recent news events.
 As a consequence, education about disarmament and nonproliferation has become more important than ever.

 As a strong believer in the power of education for making progress toward a nuclear weapons-free world, I have been organizing a disarmament and nonproliferation learning program for high school students around the world.
 When William Perry, former US Secretary of Defense, gave a keynote lecture at our conference last year in Monterey, his assertion encouraged all the participants.
-He said: “I have believed for many years now l.
+He said: “I have believed for many years now that the only way I would want to deal with this nuclear problem is through education.
+And the education has to start young, at high school.
 I do not believe we will really deal effectively with the nuclear problem until the youth of our country become fully understanding about how dangerous this is to their future, and start to work actively to reduce this danger and to eliminate it.”

 This year, we held a conference in Nagasaki to strengthen our determination to assure that Nagasaki would be the last city to experience nuclear devastation.
 High School students from the United States and Russia joined Japanese students in Nagasaki.
 These future leaders learned many important things from the Hibakusha of Nagasaki, who had experienced the horror of nuclear weapons first-hand, and endured unspeakable ordeals.
 There are many obstacles to overcome to make sure that nuclear weapons will never be used again.
 But with the aid of the Hibakusha, the ban treaty, and civil society, today’s youth will have some of the key tools needed to break through the current stagnation in progressing towards nuclear disarmament.